 But by managing up effectively, you’re bound to get on your boss’s good side.
 Not only will they respect the effort you’re putting into making their job easier, they’ll recognize your forward-thinking capabilities and keep you in mind the next time a promotion opens up.
-And, of course, your own job will become more enjoyable as well.

 - 5 Key Trust-Building Steps That Will Boost Employee Engagement

 - 10 Small Ways to Make a Big Impact on Employee Happiness

 These Related Stories